project-taurus/taurus_vap/README.md

 ### Contributors
 For the time being, the people that contributed to the code are:
 * Benjamin Bally (CEA Paris-Saclay)
-* Tomás R. Rodríguez Frutos (Universidad Autónoma de Madrid)
+* Tomás R. Rodríguez Frutos (Universidad Complutense de Madrid)
 * Adrián Sánchez-Fernández (Universidad Autónoma de Madrid)

 We also thank the people that helped us benchmark and test the code in its early versions.